North Blyth Biomass Project: Development

 In September 2008, the Port of Blyth authority announced that it was planning to build a biomass power station on the redundant Bates Colliery site to the north of Blyth.
 In May 2009, Port of Blyth selected renewable energy company Renewable Energy Systems (RES) as the developer for the power station.

 In December 2009, RES and the Port of Blyth decided to relocate the proposed station site to the north bank of the estuary at North Blyth near the port's new bulk materials handling facility.
 The reason given for the move was that it would reduce the number of road movements supplying the station, and would give the station access to rail facilities.

 On 10 and 11 September 2010, RES released the first promotional images of what the station may look like, revealing them to the public in a series of public exhibitions at Blyth Community Enterprise Centre, the North Blyth Club and Cambois Welfare Institute.
 Later that month, RES claimed that 75% of the local residents who had attended the exhibitions had been enthusiastic about the station being built.
 Only 5% had opposed the scheme and 20% had no opinion.
 The strong support for the station was attributed to the creation of local employment at the station, the regeneration of the area and the contribution to the renewable energy drive in the area.
 David Maunder of RES said the company were "delighted with the positive response".
-As part of the formal consultation process, another series of exhibitions, displaying the final plans for the station, will be held on 27 and 28 January 2011.

 RES chose to build the station in Blyth because of the good workforce in the area and the town's good infrastructure.
-If built, the station would also contribute to Blyth becoming a centre for renewable energy, with the nearby NaREC.
-Between 200 and 300 full-time jobs are expected to be created at the peak of the construction of the station, and 40 permanent jobs would be available once it was operational.
-It is claimed 95% of these jobs would go to local people.
+If built, the station would have contributed to Blyth becoming a centre for renewable energy, with the nearby NaREC.
+Between 200 and 300 full-time jobs were expected to be created at the peak of the construction of the station, and 40 permanent jobs would have been created once it was operational.
+It was claimed 95% of these jobs would go to local people.
 Planning permission for the station was expected to be submitted to the Infrastructure Planning Commission some time between January and March 2011, but that March the date was moved back to that summer.
-The build time for the station is expected to be around 30 months, and so it is expected to be receiving fuel and operational by 2015, if planning permission is granted.
+The build time for the station was expected to be around 30 months..